Does it cost anything to be a member of the Nova Scotia Youth Wind Ensemble?

 I don’t live in Halifax or Wolfville, how do I get there and where do I stay?

 Members are responsible for making their own travel and accommodation arrangements for practice and concert weekends.
-Carpooling may be arranged through this website’s carpooling forum and/or Facebook.
+Carpooling may be arranged through NSYWE’s Facebook page.
 NSYWE does not arrange billeting for members.

 Tell me more about the contract I need to sign.

 Every member accepted into the NSYWE must sign a contract saying they will abide by the ensemble’s policies and behaviour criteria.
 Parents/guardians of members who have not reached the age of majority (19 years of age) must co-sign the contract.
 A breach of the contract could result in your dismissal from the ensemble or being barred from performing at a concert.
-Members who are disciplined this way do not receive any or all of their season fee refund would be available under these circumstances.
+No full or partial season fee refund would be available under these circumstances.

 For an overview of what’s in the contract, please read this short synopsis.